Samialq99/samialq99.github.io/README.md

 //must attach this fn to a button. like this in html
 }
 <button onclick="changepage()"> Press here to go to index page </button>

+what is protype based inherticnce, every obj has a property called prototype when you create an object it inherits its parents prototype.